 A new year can represent opportunity for new hopes and resolutions, and movies have the gift to inspire that personal change.
-If you’re eager to turn the page on 2020, here’s 21 movies to charge your 2021.
+If you’re eager to turn the page on 2021, here’s 22 of the most inspirational movies to charge your 2022.

 Critics Consensus: Brittany Runs a Marathon is an earnest and hilarious dramedy that finally gives Jillian Bell a role worthy of her gifts.

 A hard-partying woman receives a startling wake-up call when a visit to the doctor reveals how unhealthy she is.
 Motivated...
 [More]

 Critics Consensus: Not even the earnest performances of the two leads can rescue The Bucket List from its schmaltzy script.